qiboteam/workflows/docs/deploy-sphinx-docs-to-ghpages.md

 # deploy-sphinx-docs-to-ghpages.yml

-This workflow deploys Sphinx documentation and publish it using GitHub Pages
+This workflow deploys Sphinx documentation and publishes it using GitHub Pages

 Usage
 =====